Kemal Malcolm

 Kemal Malcolm (born 19 November 1989) is a Jamaican professional footballer who plays as a midfielder for Once Deportivo in El Salvador.

 Education

 He did his high school at St. George's High School and he played soccer for Neville Bell in the school.
 Malcolm also attended and played soccer at the University of Tampa in 2010–2011.

 Career

 Club

 As of 2018, Malcolm plays for Arnett Gardens F.C. in Jamaica.
 In 2021, he moved to A.D.
 Chalatenango in El Salvador.
-In April of 2022, Malcolm signed with Union Omaha of USL League One.
+In April 2022, Malcolm signed with Union Omaha of USL League One.

 International

 Malcolm has been capped several times for the Jamaica senior national team.